mobify/pinny/README.md

 ### jQuery Support

-Bellows supports jQuery but is not actively developed for it.
-You should be able to use Bellows directly with jQuery 2.0.
-While we don't actively support jQuery for Bellows, we welcome any and all issues and PRs to help us make it work.
+Pinny supports jQuery but is not actively developed for it.
+You should be able to use Pinny directly with jQuery 2.0.
+While we don't actively support jQuery for Pinny, we welcome any and all issues and PRs to help us make it work.

 ## Installation